BANKEX/PlasmaETHexchange/README.md

 5. Prove funding without deposit event or double funding TX of the same deposit

 #### Required challenges:
 1. Proof of incorrect TX: signature doesn't correspond to spent UTXOs, or amount is invalid.
-Special check for trying to spend auxilary transaction output of funding transaction.
+Special check for trying to spend auxiliary transaction output of funding transaction.

 ## What?